 You can't get Tax-Free Childcare if either you, or your partner, each individually expect to earn £100,000 or more.

-How can I benefit?
+How can I use it?

-- Registered childminders, nurseries and nannies
+- Childminders, nurseries and nannies

-- Registered after-school clubs and play schemes
+- Before and after-school clubs and holiday clubs

 Get an estimate of how much help you can get with Tax-Free Childcare and other offers.